-The average of the past three years is \$117,000; the average of the past four years is \$117,000 and the average of the past five years is \$112,000.
-Each of these amounts is impacted by the higher experience in 2020/21.
+The average of the past three years is \$134,000; the average of the past four years is \$128,000 and the average of the past five years is \$127,000.

-In setting an assumption, we have not given full credit to the most recent year's experience at this stage.
+In setting an assumption, we have given more credit to the higher experience observed in the two most recent years as compared with the preceding four years.

-Taking all of the above factors into consideration, we have adopted a valuation assumption of \$115,000 for asbestosis claims in mid 2020/21 money terms.
+Taking all of the above factors into consideration, we have adopted a valuation assumption of \$130,000 for asbestosis claims in mid 2021/22 money terms.